(CNN) — It would make for a great "Jeopardy" answer: The Pacific island groups of Samoa and Kiribati share this annual first-in-the-world distinction.

 As NOAA explains: "When you cross the date line, you become a time traveler of sorts!
 Cross to the west and it's one day later; cross back and you've 'gone back in time.' "

-The line is drawn North Pole to South Pole, but it's not a smooth line as it twists around political borders such as far eastern Russia and Alaska's Aleutian Islands -- and islands farther south in the Pacific.
+The line is drawn North Pole to South Pole, but it's not a smooth, even line.
+It twists and turns around political borders such as far eastern Russia and Alaska's Aleutian Islands -- and islands farther south in the Pacific.

 How do Samoa and Kiribati claim 'first' status?